Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Symmetry And The Moonshine Module

-where $\mathscr{F}$ and $\mathscr{F}_T$ is the untwisted and twisted Fock spaces respectively and the subscript $\theta=\pm 1$ indicates the eigenvalue $\pm 1$ subset of $\mathscr{F},\mathscr{F}_T$.
+where $\mathscr{F}$ and $\mathscr{F}_T$ is the untwisted and twisted Fock spaces respectively and the superscript $\pm 1$ indicates the $\theta=\pm 1$ subspaces of $\mathscr{F},\mathscr{F}_T$.
 The conformal and vacuum vector is as in the BB module $\mathscr{H}_{BB}$ and the vertex operators are also defined analogous to the BB module.
 We now need to prove the locality relation

 For bosonic states $\psi,\phi$, the locality relation eq. \eqref{eq:locHsc} is equivalent to the locality relations

 The first relation is proved in \cite[Section 5, 6]{Dolan:1989vr} and the second follows from \cite[Proposition 3.2 (1)]{Dolan:1994st}.
 This implies the duality of the untwisted vertex operators